Adrift001/ZBar/iphone/doc/tutorial.rst

 1. If you have not done so already, download the latest SDK from http://zbar.sourceforge.net/iphone

-2. Double-click the disk image, ZBarSDK-|version|.dmg in the Finder to open it.
+2. Double-click the disk image, ATBarSDK-|version|.dmg in the Finder to open it.

-3. Drag the :file:`ZBarSDK` folder into your Xcode project.
+3. Drag the :file:`ATBarSDK` folder into your Xcode project.
 Make sure that the "Copy Items into destination group's folder" checkbox is checked.

 4. Open the target build settings and find ``Link Binary With Libraries``.